dramforever/haskell-stuff/corecall.md

 And I didn't copy the code here, but that's it. `stable_ptr_table` is just an array of pointers, which automatically expands as needed.
 The pointer also doubles as a linked list of free entries.
 The GC checks this table and knows that the values pointed to are still accessible.

-*Exercise*: There are a few pieces of code shown here that are in GHC's source.
+*Exercise*: There are a few pieces of code shown here that are not in GHC's source.
 Find how to generate them.